 My publishers, Greg Woodgate and Kate Hather, have been highly encouraging with good ideas for developing the book.

 As ever, I am exceptionally grateful to my colleagues at The International Family Law Group LLP, London.
-Michael Allum and Anna Simmonds helped with a considerable amount of initial research.
+Stuart Clark, Michael Allum and Emma Nash with Emma Chowdhury (web links) helped with a considerable amount of initial research.
 I appreciate the exceptionally fortunate position to be in a firm which day by day receives enquiries from around the world, including many law firms here and abroad, about the most incredibly complex of issues of law and practice.
 The interwoven facts, international connections and matters of law sometimes defy reasonable belief but this is the life of many international families.
 As I set out in the concluding chapter, I remain saddened that despite good intentions in many places the position for these families and their children is not getting easier.

 I am exceedingly grateful to Professor Nigel Lowe for writing the Foreword.
 I am particularly grateful to my wife, Ann, for all her considerable support without which this book would never have come into creation or been seen in its subsequent incarnations.